 On joining the AWA program, Jim says, “We are proud of the way we care for our animals and feel that our AWA certification is a great representation of our values and practices.
 Our AWA certification is tremendously important to us.”

-Lamb from Yellowbird Farm’s AWA-certified sheep flock (as well as a great collection of lamb recipes!) is available online at yellowbirdfarms.com.
+Certified AWA lamb and beef from Yellowbird Farm (as well as a great collection of recipes!) is available online at yellowbirdfarms.com.
 Orders may be shipped directly to the customer, or picked up at the farm.
 Visitors are welcome see the farm in person—just call (931) 743-0376 to make an appointment.